jailjones/katacoda-scenarios/session-02-core-concepts/step6.md

 Nothing is looking like a list of previous 10 ReplicaSets.
 Deployments don't hold a reference to their ReplicaSets in the same YAML.
 Instead, related ReplicaSets are retrieved comparing the template section in YAML.
 Remember when you learned that Deployments are ReplicaSets with some extra features?
 Kubernetes uses that information to compare Deployments and ReplicaSets and make sure that they are related.

 What about the order?
 How do you know which one was the last ReplicaSet used?
 Or the third?
-Kubernetes stores the revision in the `ReplicaSet.metatada.annotation.`
+Kubernetes stores the revision in the `ReplicaSet.metatada.annotation.` field

-You can inspect the revision with (replacing xxxxxxxx with a random ID):
+You can inspect the revision with (replacing xxxxxxxx with a random ID of one of your ReplicaSets):

+`kubectl get replicasets`{{copy}}

 `kubectl get replicaset k8s-bootcamp-replicaset k8s-bootcamp-deployment-xxxxxxxx -o yaml | yh`{{copy}}